 What do you need to start?

-You must start with a kit of 3-4 backgrounds, trying to orient yourself towards neutral colors such as beige, gray, black, white.
+You must start with a kit of 3-4 backgrounds, trying to orient yourself toward neutral colors such as beige, gray, black, and white.
 Maybe wood and stone.
-Nobody says you do not have to buy other colors or buy many, but it is always better to start with few.
+Nobody says you do not have to buy other colors or buy many, but it is always better to start with a few.

 Props for food photography – Luxurious or cheap?

-I believe that every photographer is constantly engaged in the search for new backgrounds but also interested in learning DIY techniques.
-In this case everyone’s creativity plays a big role.
+I believe that every photographer is constantly engaged in the search for new backgrounds but is also interested in learning DIY techniques.
+In this case, everyone’s creativity plays a big role.
 In the end, if we can get creative enough, we can save a lot of money.

 There are a lot of articles around the web that talk about DIY food photography backgrounds and how they can be made.
 As an example this one: